nhsengland/virtual-wards-draft-standards/1_Background.md

 The PDF is then auto transferred to the clinical IT system of the NHS organisation hosting the virtual ward as well as to the relevant IT systems outside the host organisation.

 ![Virtual Wards Data Flow Diagram - v0 6-SummaryReport drawio](https://user-images.githubusercontent.com/122816374/213241091-5724b2b6-ebe4-4161-9601-83f07b722e5b.png)

+More information about the Virtual Ward Care Record Summary can be found in the [Architecture Overview](/2_Architecture.md) section.